Is RO water good or bad for health

 Before we get to the details, let us be clear about what RO water purifier means.
 The full form of 'RO' is 'Reverse Osmosis' and 'RO Water' means water which has been purified by an RO water purifier.

-RO water purifier is the only water purifier which can remove dissolved salts from water and thus keep you safe against poisoning by deadly heavy metals like Arsenic in water.
+RO water purifier is good for health because it is the only water purifier which can remove dissolved salts from water and thus keep you safe against poisoning by deadly heavy metals like Arsenic in water.
 Also it is the best hard water purifier for homes because it can remove the hardness salts dissolved in water.

 Claims that RO water is not good for health is made on three points, one that RO water has no essential minerals in it.
 Secondly they say that RO water is not good for health because it is too pure like distilled water.
 The third disadvantage claimed is that RO water is Acidic and thus is not good for health.
 Below we explain why these allegations against RO water purifiers are not true and why RO is the best water purifier for home drinking water.